 Aside from dividends, you can build a passive income stream in the form of interest as well.
-Especially in interesting times like these with the key interest rate from the European Central Bank being at 0% since July 2012, or at -0,5% since September 2019, it seems particularly challenging to make passive income in Germany from interest possible.
+Especially in interesting times like these with the key interest rate from the European Central Bank being at 0% since July 2012, it seems particularly challenging to make passive income in Germany from interest possible.

 Advantages of passive income from interest:

 - Very similar to passive income from dividends, interest can be earned with very little upfront investment.
 Hardly any investment has a minimal amount that needs to be invested before interest can be paid out in the form of passive income.
 If you would like a significant amount of interest, you would also need to invest a significant amount accordingly (of course 😉).